aaron-bao/project_euler/README.md

-Just a bunch of short functions written to solve project euler problems
+A bunch of short functions written to solve project euler problems.
+Was really obssessed with generators when I wrote these.